kelbert2/JavaNuggets/JavaScript.md

 if (user == 1) { ... };
 ```

+##### JavaScript Object Notation (JSON)
+Useful for converting complex objects to strings in order to send them over networks or output them to logs without needing to update a `toString()` method for each newly updated property.
+* `JSON.stringify` - converta objects into JSON.
+The resulting json string is called a JSON-encoded/ serialized/ stringified/ marshalled object.
+* `JSON.parse` - converts JSON back into an object.
+In JSON, strings use double quotes and object names are double-quoted.

 ## Validation

 typeof allows us to see which type is stored in a variable or literal.